fadupros-amd/hunter-scripts/README.md

 # Build Scripts for various software packages on HUNTER
-- See Readme in each subdirectory
+- See README in each subdirectory